 Check out the debut trailer for Fable 4 below:

-Fable 4 release date
+Fable 4 release date speculation

 Before you rush to the comments to complain: no, we don’t know when Fable 4 is going to be released.
 All we know it's in development.
 Regardless, take this as a placeholder for future updates.

-Fable 4 leaks, news and rumors
+Fable 4 leaks and speculation

-Then in 2019, a massive Fable 4 leak on Reddit popped up around E3 2019, though the game was never showcased.
+Some three years ago, a massive Fable 4 leak on Reddit popped up around E3 2019, though the game was never showcased.
 The leak detailed how Albion, the land of Fable, has been completely destroyed by an asteroid called down by a mad king who took control of The Spire, which Fable 2 fans will remember was something you needed to wrest control of from tyrant Lucien Fairfax.

-But while there will be online elements, such as co-operative functionality or limited shared open spaces, the source behind the information told Windows Central that the game most definitely won't be an MMO.
+But while there will be online elements, such as cooperative functionality or limited shared open spaces, the source behind the information told Windows Central that the game most definitely won't be an MMO.
 As such, we can expect it to be a game with a large world to explore yet with a strong single-player element to it; welcome news for dedicated fans of Fable.

 In an interview with The Guardian, Microsoft head of studios Matt Booty noted that such MMO rumors stem from the idea that Fable 4 needs to do something new to the series to keep it fresh but not go too far off the beaten path.
 An MMO would be one such way to do this, but Fable 4 won’t go down that road.